isabella232/offer-decisioning.en/help/offer-activities/configure-offer-selection.md

 ---
 # Configure offers selection in decisions {#offers-selection-in-activities}

-If several offers are eligible for a given placement, you can choose the method that will select the best offer for each profile.
-When configuring a decision (previously known as offer activity), you can rank offers by:
+If several offers are eligible for a given placement, you can choose the method that will select the best offer for each profile when configuring a decision (previously known as offer activity).
+You can rank offers by:
 * Offer priority
 * Ranking formula
 * AI ranking